jstnrme77/scalerrs-portal/progress.md

 - ✅ Changed card borders from colored left-only to consistent gray (#D9D9D9) borders on all sides
 - ✅ Implemented consistent color palette across the application (#9EA8FB, #353233, #D9D9D9, #12131C)
 - ✅ Standardized typography using Roboto font family throughout the application
+- ✅ Updated tab navigation to have borders on all sides for better visual clarity
+- ✅ Added document viewer modal for viewing documents without leaving the page
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features